 (c) "Rural school district" means a school district with fewer than 30 resident pupil units under section 126C.05, subdivision 6, per square mile.

-To be eligible for a grant under this section, a teacher candidate must:
+To be eligible for a grant under this section, a student teacher must:

-(1) be enrolled in a Professional Educator Licensing and Standards Board-approved teacher preparation program that requires at least 12 weeks of student teaching in order to be recommended for a full professional teaching license;
+(1) be enrolled in a Professional Educator Licensing and Standards Board-approved teacher preparation program that requires at least 12 weeks of student teaching;

 (2) demonstrate financial need based on criteria established by the commissioner under subdivision 3;

-(4) be meeting satisfactory academic progress as defined under section 136A.101, subdivision 10.
+(3) be meeting satisfactory academic progress as defined under section 136A.101, subdivision 10; and

 (b) The commissioner must determine each academic year the stipend amount up to $7,500 based on the amount of available funding, the number of eligible applicants, and the financial need of the applicants.